ahalfpen727/VariantAnalysisScripts/README.md

 10) Generate MoChA call plots

 ## Targeted sequencing Analysis Steps:
+### This is a targeted sequencing workflow.
+It is designed for the analysis of either Illumina MiSeq or Illumina NextSeq targeted sequencing datA.
 1) Align data (BWA)
 2) Remove duplicates
 3) Recalibrate base pairs